mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 ### Friday

 **Venue:** Friday October 25th: to be determined

  	-	pencilled in session with Gemma Kay at QIB

-NOTE: Nabil's material on QC needs moving probably to week 1?
+NOTE: Nabil's material on QC needs moving, probably to week 1.
+Stored as files with "_old_" prefix.